Does tooth whitening actually work?

 It’s important that you fully understand the procedure, the potential result, what it will involve and what it will require from you before you consider intrinsic whitening of your dentine and enamel.

 It’s imperative you have a whitening consultation first.
 It’s important that your consultation includes a transparent discussion.
-Discuss the potential number of shades lighter that your teeth could hope to achieve.
+Discuss the potential number of shades lighter than your teeth could hope to achieve.
 Complications such Tetracycline staining and fluorosis will pose more of a challenge and reaction to treatment will vary from person to person.
 Therefore, no guarantees should ever be given.
 A specialist, experienced prediction should consider not only your starting shade but, the health of your enamel.

 You can guarantee a qualified dental practitioner will use legal, controlled chemicals that have been deemed safe by all regulatory bodies with no risk of irreparable damage to your enamel.
 No burnt and blistered gums.
 And most importantly, you get support and guidance.
 Not only when choosing the best treatment option for you, but throughout the process and with an appropriate maintenance regime too.